14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \md{K} = \frac{\partial K}{\partial t} + \mathbf{v}\cdot\nabla K = -\mathbf{v}\cdot\nabla p - \rho wg - K\nabla\cdot\mathbf{v} + \rho\mathbf{v}\cdot\mathbf{f}_R\tag{14.9}\label{eq:kin_energy_density_flux_form} \end{align} \]

 as a prognostic equation for the kinetic energy density $K = \frac{1}{2}\rho \mathbf{v}^2$.
-The prognostic equation for the specific geopotential energy $\phi$ is obtained
+As the prognostic equation for the specific geopotential energy $\phi$, one obtains

 \[ \begin{align} \md{\phi} = \mathbf{v}\cdot\nabla\phi = wg. \end{align} \]